dotnet/csharplang/proposals/csharp-9.0/nullable-reference-types-specification.md

 ### Cast expressions

 If a cast expression `(T)E` invokes a user-defined conversion, then the null state of the expression is the default null state for its type.
-Otherwise, if `T` is null-yielding (*nullable* or *unknown*) then the null state is "maybe null".
+Otherwise, if `T` is *nullable* then the null state is "maybe null".
 Otherwise the null state is the same as the null state of `E`.

+***This needs upddating***

 ### Await expressions